linhnfruto/linhnde.github.io/portfolio.markdown

 ### 🧐 [Exam Practice (Flask base)](https://github.com/linhnde/exam-practice-flask){:target="_blank"}

-This lightweight web application is the result while simulating a demand for practicing on certain quiz set.
+Simulating a demand for practicing on certain quiz set, I create this web app, Exam Practice (EP).
-It is built on Flask.

-The app has basic functions:
-* User-session based.
-* Load quiz set available in bucket.
-* Automatically shuffle choices to randomize answers pattern.
-* Adaptive layout for single-choice and multiple-choices question.
-* Record score for tracking performance.
-* Record fail list and export for further practice.
+Originally, app was built on Tkinter.
+But later I adapted it on Flask to take advantages of responsive designing.

+Using Google Cloud Run for deploying, we can save expense significantly in the early stage as we don't have to worry about 24/7 uptime bill.

+Google Cloud Run also makes it easy to scale up the infrastructures if we need.

 ---